JetBrains/bunches/ReadMe.md

 ## Bunches Tool Set

-Set of tools for storing similar git-branches in single branch by moving files that have changes to *bunch-files*, files with additional special extension.
+Set of tools for storing similar git-branches in a single branch by moving files that have changes to *bunch-files*, files with additional special extension.

 ```